bonitasoft/bonita-doc/md/workspaces-and-repositories.md

 This gives you connexion information with the remote as well as the current status (ahead or behind) compared to the remote.
 This information is also available at the top of Bonita Studio window, as well as at the top of the Git Staging view.

-Those commands can be found in Repository > Team > Git menu.
+Those commands can be found in Team > Git menu.

 #### Conflict management